sophielrt/Pokemon_Top_Trumps/README.md

 |In the inspect tab, check that the 404 page is responsive|The 404 page should be fully responsive on all devices.|pass|

 ### Validator Testing

-explained the principles of automated and manual testing and when each might be deployed.

 #### [HTML Validator](https://validator.w3.org/)
 #### index.html